Call for Visiting Scholar Award

 - A lecture series (possibly in collaboration with the graduate school/the teaching program);

 - A multiple session PhD/research master student training;

 - The writing of an essay on Amsterdam or of a reflection on the Centre.

-The application should be sponsored by the members of two different CUS program groups, who will also act as hosts during the visit.
+The application needs to be done by the members of two different CUS program groups, who will also act as hosts during the visit.
 The CUS will finance the visit, and facilitate the logistics and communications concerning the scientific activities of the visitor.
 The hosts will be the link between the CUS staff and the visitor, and be responsible for sorting out the administrative aspects of the visit, in collaboration with their department (e.g. registration of the visitor at the department, ensuring there is office space available, helping the search for housing).

 To be considered, please send an application of max.
 600 words to: email@example.com before the 20th of November 2017.
 Applications should include:

 - Two members of different program groups, confirming to be host;